lupyuen/lupyuen.github.io/src/gpio.md

   # Run this Workflow when files are updated (Pushed) in this Branch
   push:
     branches: [ main ]
-  # Also run this Workflow when a Pull Request is created or updated in this Branch
-  pull_request:
-    branches: [ main ]
 ```

 This says that the Automated Build will be triggered whenever we commit code to the `main` branch.
-Or when we create a Pull Request for the `main` branch.

 ## Build Environment